Course Calendar

 Compulsory Credit Requirements

-In order to obtain the Ontario Secondary School Diploma, students must earn a total of 18 compulsory credits.
+Students must earn a total of 18 compulsory credits:

 In addition to the 18 compulsory credits, students must earn 12 optional credits.
 Students earn these credits by successfully completing courses that they have selected from the courses listed as available in their school’s program and course calendar.